okeeffed/cheat-sheets/Unity/Unity-Basics.md

 ### Scene View - Navigation and Positioning

 A quick navigation is to right click and use the arrows to move around.
 You can also use the mouse to change the direction of view.

+`F` key after selecting an object will navigate around an object.